-Introducing the thrilling Allnic Amber Ultra moving coil cartridge, and its sibling the Allnic Purple.
+Introducing the thrilling Allnic AMBER moving coil cartridge, and its sibling the Allnic Rose.

 These 2 cartridges are guaranteed not to displease.
-More pictures are coming soon, and we’ll be ready to supply the Amber on or about April 10th, 2020, with June delivery for the Purple.
-Feel free to discuss the observations in the “Description” section below, and pre-release sample pricing, with David at Hammertone at 250.826.6872.
+Both are available NOW!
+Feel free to discuss the observations in the “Description” section below with David at Hammertone at 250.826.6872.

 Some trades considered.

 The Amber is another Audiophilia Star Award Winner!!

 Also, read the first and GREAT user review of the Allnic ROSE on What’s Best Forum!

 Allnic Audio’s NEW Amber moving coil cartridge is finally a reality.
 The culmination of 13 years of research, trials and experimentation resulted in the creation of what will be recognized as a true State of the Art musical transducer.

 Stymied by the endless search for a supple and durable enough rubber to use in Allnic’s MCs unusual 2 magnet motor, we experimented with suspension rubbers from every continent.
 Last October, Allnic Audio CEO and designer, KS Park, gleefully announced discovery of a perfect suspension rubber manufactured within 100 miles of his Korean facility.